Components

 edges (list[Edge]) – List of edges (one from each node that is being stacked) that are attached to the equivalent of

-in each node.node1_list (list[bool]) – List of
+axis1in each node.node1_list (list[bool]) – List of

-in each node.node1 (StackNode or ParamStackNode) – First node to which the edge is connected.
+axis1attributes (one from each node that is being stacked) of the equivalent ofaxis1in each node.node1 (StackNode or ParamStackNode) – First node to which the edge is connected.

 axis1 (int, str or Axis) – Axis of

-where the edge is attached.node2 (StackNode or ParamStackNode, optional) – Second node to which the edge is connected.
+node1where the edge is attached.node2 (StackNode or ParamStackNode, optional) – Second node to which the edge is connected.
 If

-, the edge will be dangling.axis2 (int, str, Axis, optional) – Axis of
+None, the edge will be dangling.axis2 (int, str, Axis, optional) – Axis of

-where the edge is attached.
+node2where the edge is attached.

 - property edges#